Smith & Jackson Military Antiques and Firearms

 – We offer good money for firearms and military items.
 The proof is that we purchase 95%+ of the items that are brought into our shop.
 If you choose, get an offer for your items first and in most cases, we’ll top it.

 Like his father, Mickey, Barry is a serious and avid collector of World War II American, German, and Japanese items.
 Barry documents all significant military items he acquires and has a strong background in researching and documenting such items.
 He has been contacted by film producers, historians, private collectors, militaria dealers, etc., who have praised him for his research.
-He speaks German and has done many translation for many collectors, dealers, historians, since the 1980s.
+He speaks German and since the 1980s, has done translations for numerous collectors, dealers, and historians.